0xERR0R/blocky/docs/configuration.md

     You can use `.` as wildcard for all non full qualified domains (domains without dot)

 In this example, a DNS query "client.fritz.box" will be redirected to the router's DNS server at 192.168.178.1 and client.lan.net to 192.170.1.2 and 192.170.1.3.
-The query client.example.com will be rewritten to "client.fritz.box" and also redirected to the resolver at 192.168.178.1.
-All unqualified hostnames (e.g. 'test') will be redirected to the DNS server at 168.168.0.1
+The query "client.example.com" will be rewritten to "client.fritz.box" and also redirected to the resolver at 192.168.178.1.
+All unqualified hostnames (e.g. "test") will be redirected to the DNS server at 168.168.0.1